Ford Escape: Mercury

-For the 2008 model year the Mariner was significantly updated with a new look although it remained on the Ford CD2 platform used by the previous generation.
+For the 2008 model year, the Mariner was significantly updated with a new look, although it remained on the Ford CD2 platform used by the previous generation.
 The first 2008 Mercury Mariner was unveiled at the South Florida International Auto Show on October 6, 2006.
 The changes included a new seats, headlights, taillights, a new liftgate, a higher beltline and new doors and wheels.
 The interior was also significantly updated with higher quality materials and more refined features.
 The engines remained the same but the 3.0 L Duratec V6 has been modified to reduce fuel consumption by 10%.

 The 2009 Ford Escape and Mercury Mariner were unveiled at the 2008 Washington Auto Show.
 Sporting a 2.5-liter engine and 6-speed automatic transmission that replaced the four-speed automatic transmission, the new powertrain improved the EPA fuel economy by 1 mile per gallon and increased power by 11% to 170 hp.
 Also, the existing 3.0-liter Duratec V6 was bumped from 200 hp to 240 hp.
 The new engine was also the new basis for Ford's hybrid models, including the Ford Escape Hybrid and Mercury Mariner Hybrid.
 "For every eight Escape and Mariner vehicles we sell, one of them is a hybrid, and the appeal is growing," says Sue Cischke, Ford senior vice president, Sustainability, Environment and Safety Engineering.

 For the 2010 model year, the Mariner added Ford's MyKey and trailer sway controls as standard on all trim levels.
-The Mariner engine has a Flex-Fuel option on all models—meaning they can use E85 fuel or regular unleaded only on the optional V6 engine.
+Models equipped with the V6 engine became flex-fuel capable.
 Ford has also done away with the Euro-style turn signal repeaters for this model year.
-For the 2011 model year, the Mariner featured HD Radio as a standard, but continued with the same features as the 2010 models.
-This version of the Mariner was its last, as Ford discontinued the Mercury brand due to declining sales.
-Ford ended production of the Mariner in October 2010.
-The last one rolled off the assembly line on October 5, 2010.
+For the 2011 model year, the Mariner featured HD Radio as standard, but continued with the same features as the 2010 models.
+This version of the Mariner was its last, as Ford discontinued the Mercury brand because of declining sales.
+The last Mercury Mariner rolled of the assembly line on October 5, 2010.